Halfwalker/ZFS-root/README.md

 # ZFS-root

 This script is meant to be run from an Ubuntu Live CD.
 It will build an Ubuntu system on the local system or VM using root-on-ZFS, with optional LUKS whole-disk encryption or ZFS native encryption.
+It can create a raidz or n-way mirror of disks to boot from.
 UEFI SecureBoot with local keys is also available.

 ## tl;dr